 The Indianapolis Canal.
 Photo by Cindy Richards / Empty Nest TravelingMom

 Things to Do in Indianapolis – Start at White River State Park

 This is a shining example of urban vision at its finest.
-In the 1950s, central Indianapolis was home to paper mills, meat packers and other industry.
-Those had closed by the 1960s, leaving the center city a dead zone of abandoned factories.
+In the 1950s, central Indianapolis was home to paper mills, meat packers and other dirty, smelly factories.
+Those had closed by the 1960s, leaving the center city a dead zone of abandoned buildings.
 In the 70s, the state legislature created a commission to reclaim the space as pubic land.
 In 1988, the Indianapolis Zoo moved to the park, followed a year later by the Eiteljorg Museum of American Indians and Western Art.